Backup Azure PaaS resources

 Backup any Azure PaaS resource using Azure Backup.
 Please comment with resources you are looking backup support for.

-For more details, please reach out to AskAzureBackupTeam@microsoft.com
+For more details, please reach out to us at AskAzureBackupTeam@microsoft.com

 Felix Bodmer commented